Athletics at the 1912 Summer Olympics – Men's javelin throw

 The men's javelin throw was a track and field athletics event held as part of the athletics at the 1912 Summer Olympics programme.
-It was the second appearance of the event.
+It was the second appearance of the event, but in 1908 it was a standing throw with no run up.
 The competition was held on Saturday, July 6, 1912.
 Twenty-five javelin throwers from seven nations competed.
 NOCs could enter up to 12 athletes.

 Records

 These were the standing world and Olympic records (in metres) prior to the 1912 Summer Olympics.